Oval Floor Lamp

-Before the designer Jozeph Forakis had the idea for Havana, the Italian company had always made its lamps from glass.
+Before the designer Jozeph Forakis had the idea for Havana in 1993, the Italian company had always made its lamps from glass.
 Havana, a big cigar swinging in the air, was also initially meant to be made of glass.
-However, after the ones responsible at Foscarini had seen the design by Forakis, they agreed with the designers to use plastic (polyethylene) as a suitable material.
+However, after the ones responsible at Foscarini had seen the design by Forakis, they agreed with the designers to use plastic (polyethylene) being a suitable material.

 Polyethylene turned out to be the right choice for this lamp, which was meant to be fresh and light, open and versatile.
 Also, Jozeph Forakis had the idea to produce the lamp with separate segments so that its design could be expressed more clearly.